blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

 connectWallet()
 ```

+### Interacting with the providers - Transfer, Send, Sign using ethers.js

+For examples of interacting with the wallet providers please see our demo project [here](https://github.com/blocknative/web3-onboard/blob/9b871a1b3117e92a7c87285677fa5b35c544a8e0/packages/demo/src/App.svelte#L447)

 ### Auto Selecting a Wallet

 A common UX pattern is to remember the last wallet that a user has previously connected by storing it in localStorage and then automatically selecting them for the user next time they visit your app.